Download Zipped Amended WordPerfect SB0043.ZIP

 42 recreational therapy services.

-45 providing therapeutic recreation services [
+45 providing therapeutic recreation services [directing, initiating, or prescribing procedures and

 50 (b) A therapeutic recreational process involves minimum skills for competent practice